Core Web Vitals — How To Be #1 On GOOGLE

 This definition can be translated as “main vital of a website” and can also be freely interpreted as “main web metrics” because they encompass the most important cores for the positioning of a page.

+Nowadays, with mobile browsing dominating, optimizing these metrics is more important than ever.
 These metrics began to gain greater importance in mid-May 2020 when Google announced to website owners that developing these areas of interest could significantly improve visitor experiences.

 As a result, the Google team included Core Web Vitals in the search engine’s algorithm.